Financial Aid & Scholarships

 To be eligible for federal financial aid, a student must:

-1. Fill out the Free Application for Federal Student Aid (FAFSA), beginning October 1st using previous year tax data (for example the 2021–2022 application will use 2019 tax information).
-Parents and students are encouraged to use the IRS data retrieval tool to update their income information and submit it by the OSU priority deadline of February 28.
-The FAFSA application process allows for the completion of tax information questions from the IRS directly from your return!
-Follow the prompts while completing the application to authorize this information exchange.
+1. Fill out the Free Application for Federal Student Aid (FAFSA), beginning October 1 using previous year tax data (for example the 2024–2025 application will use 2022 tax information).
+Parents and students will use the IRS direct data exchange to add their income information and submit their FAFSA by the OSU priority deadline of February 28.
+Follow the prompts while completing the application to authorize this information exchange with the IRS.
 Always remember that there is no fee to apply for federal aid.

-4. Make sure you are eligible to receive financial aid.
+4. Take steps to ensure you are eligible to receive financial aid.
 In order to receive federal funding you must:

 • Have a high school diploma or a General Education Development (GED) certificate, or complete a high school education in a home school setting that is treated as such under state law.